-In 2019, she worked for a year at The Japan Times in Tokyo as a Henry Luce Scholar, where she wrote on immigration and climate change policies in Japan.
+In 2019, she worked at The Japan Times in Tokyo as a Henry Luce Scholar, where she wrote on immigration and climate change policies.
 She worked a short stint at Inside World Trade, where she covered the nexus of climate and trade policy.
 Prior to that, she reported on agriculture and trade for Politico, and researched corruption and human smuggling networks in the Balkans for the Organized Crime and Corruption Reporting Project in Sarajevo, Bosnia and Herzegovina.
 Her career began at Foreign Policy as an American Society of Magazine Editors awardee.

 Jesse received her MSc in Environmental Policy and Regulation with distinction from the London School of Economics; and she earned her B.A. as a double major in evolutionary biology and history from Columbia University, where she graduated Summa Cum Laude, Phi Beta Kappa.